Anvil/bash-argsparse/README.md

 Though you can build your own package using the provided spec file, a bash-argsparse package is currently available in fedora repositories, for all releases from fedora 19 to rawhide.
+Ditto for RHEL/Centos 6 & 7, through the EPEL repository.

 ### Features